CoderDennis/decorum/notes.md

 ### Is there a better syntax for defining property tests in Elixir?

-**Prefer StreamData syntax for macros like `check all`** instead of PropCheck (and PropEr) syntax of `forall`?
-Yes.
+**Prefer StreamData syntax for macros like `check all`** instead of PropCheck (and PropEr) syntax of `forall`.

 Body of `check all` uses asserts.
 Body of `forall` returns boolean.
 Using asserts seems more like what a user of ExUnit would be familiar with.

 Is there a way to do it inside the test macro instead of using a property macro?
 Or just making the property macro the only thing that’s needed?
 Why require a macro inside the body of another macro?
-From https://github.com/whatyouhide/stream_data/blob/main/lib/ex_unit_properties.ex it looks like
-**the property macro is a convenience for marking tests as properties.**
+From https://github.com/whatyouhide/stream_data/blob/main/lib/ex_unit_properties.ex it looks like **the property macro is a convenience for marking tests as properties.**

 ### Other thoughts or questions

 In Elm implementation Fuzz.elm, why does forcedChoice need to consume a random number?
 How is that different from constant?
 Martin confirmed that throwing an error instead of just accepting it may not be right.

 I considered setting up property test macros and using them to build up tests for the system, but I'm not sure that would help.
-What properties do we test for generators or shrinking?
+Just use `check_all` directly without the macros.
+Add macros later.

+How important is it for `Decorum.uniform_integer/1` to produce uniformly random values?
+I tried the code from https://rosettacode.org/wiki/Verify_distribution_uniformity/Chi-squared_test and its `chi2IsUniform/2` function returned false for all the examples I ran.
+The `chi2Probability/2` results were around `1.69e-13` when they were expected to be greater than `0.05`.